 San Diego Botanic Gardens, Encinitas, California.
-Formerly called the Quail Botanical Gardens, the San Diego Botanic Gardens are easily reached a half mile off I-5 exit Encinitas Boulevard only a couple miles south of Carlsbad.
-There are different gardens themed according to continent or region such as the Australian, African, and Central America Garden to name a few.
+Formerly called the Quail Botanical Gardens, the San Diego Botanic Gardens are easily reached a half-mile off I-5 exit Encinitas Boulevard only a couple of miles south of Carlsbad.
+There are different gardens themed according to continent or region such as the Australian, African, and Central America Gardens to name a few.
 Trails wind through the Gardens and provide good views from the Overlook Natural Area.
-If you have kids, there is a great place to for them to climb, and explore in the Hamilton Children’s Garden – a botanical playground of sorts.
+If you have kids, there is a great place to for them to climb, and explore in the Hamilton Children’s Garden—a botanical playground of sorts.

 Interstate 5 has 7 exits in Carlsbad and the city is only about 20 miles south of Orange County line and less than thirty miles from the San Diego City limits.
 Typically rush hour slows things down.
 The Coaster train operated by Amtrak is another great option for commuters to and from San Diego and Orange County and it offers two stops in Carlsbad.
 If you don’t want to fly out of San Diego’s Lindbergh International Airport, Carlsbad’s Palomar-McClellan Airport may be an option serviced by daily commuter air travel mostly to and from LAX.